pstrauch89/Getting-and-Cleaning-Data/CodeBook.md

 * The activities of training and test data set are merged to `activity`.
 * The features of training and test data sete merged to `features`.

-* The name of the features are set in `features` from `featureNames`.
+* The name of the features are set into `features` from `featureNames`.
-* `features`, `activity` and `subject` are merged to form `completeData`.
+* `features`, `activity` and `subject` are merged to data frame `oneDataSet`.
-* Indices of columns that contain std or mean, activity and subject are taken into `requiredColumns` .
+* Activity, subject and columns that contain std or mean are taken into `meanAndSdColumns` .
-* `extractedData` is created with data from columns in `requiredColumns`.
+* `extractedDataSet` is created with data from columns in `meanAndSdColumns`.
-* `Activity` column in `extractedData` is updated with descriptive names of activities taken from `activityLabels`. `Activity` column is expressed as a factor variable.
+* `Activity` column in `extractedDataSet` is updated with descriptive names of activities taken from `activityNames`.
-* Acronyms in variable names in `extractedData`, like 'Acc', 'Gyro', 'Mag', 't' and 'f' are replaced with descriptive labels such as 'Accelerometer', 'Gyroscpoe', 'Magnitude', 'Time' and 'Frequency'.
+* Acronyms in variable names of `extractedDataSet` are replaced with descriptive labels (e.g. 'Acc', 'Gyro', 'Mag', 't' and 'f' are replaced to 'Accelerometer', 'Gyroscpoe', 'Magnitude', 'Time' and 'Frequency').
-* `tidyData` is created as a set with average for each activity and subject of `extractedData`.
-Entries in `tidyData` are ordered based on activity and subject.
+* `tidyDataSet` is created as a data set with average for each activity and subject of `extractedDataSet`.
+Entries in this data set are ordered based on activity and subject.
-* Finally, the data in `tidyData` is written into `Tidy.txt`.

-##Output Data Set

-The output data `Tidy.txt` is a a space-delimited value file.
+* The data from  `TidyDataSet` is written into `TidyDataSet.txt`.
+This output is a space-delimited value file.
 The header line contains the names of the variables.
-It contains the mean and standard deviation values of the data contained in the input files.
-The header is restructued in an understandable manner.